This post may contain affiliate links.

 If you buy something from one of the linked sites you won’t pay anything more, but I might make a commission.

-Last week I went to a conference in Atlanta called Type-A. One of the parties was sponsored by Disney, and it was a costume party, which got me kind of stressed out.
+Last week I went to a blogging conference in Atlanta, and one of the parties was sponsored by Disney.
+And it was a costume party, which got me kind of stressed out.
 You didn’t have to wear a costume.
 The organizers made it clear that nobody should feel pressured.
 And I wasn’t planning on wearing one.
 I just had too much to do before the trip to bother about it.

 But then, two days before the conference, inspiration struck.
 For some reason Darla, from Finding Nemo, flashed into my brain.
 Remember Darla?
-She’s the little girl with braces and pigtails who has a reputation for killing fish.
+She’s the little girl with braces and pigtails who has a reputation for killing fish?
 Purple sweatshirt, headgear, and a fish in a bag?
 I could throw that together in two days!
 And so can you.
 (And hey, if you’ve got more than two days, you can probably find a lot of this stuff in thrift stores or borrow it from friends!)